shabeer-syed/shabeersyed/index.md

 categories: [Welcome!]
 ---

-I am a Clinical Psychologist and a Researcher in Epidemiology interested in child and adolescent mental health and health outcomes of adverse childhood experiences.
+I am a Clinical Psychologist and a Researcher in Epidemiology.
+I am interested in child and adolescent mental health and health outcomes of adverse childhood experiences.
 This website is currently just a holder for the webdomain name and any potential future projects.

 ## Psychologist